Sidus Space Inc. (SIDU) Shares Down Despite Recent Market Volatility

-Sidus Space Inc. (NASDAQ: SIDU)’s stock price has decreased by -0.81 compared to its previous closing price of 0.62.
-Nevertheless, the company has seen a loss of -18.00% in its stock price over the last five trading days.
+Sidus Space Inc. (NASDAQ: SIDU)’s stock price has decreased by -3.25 compared to its previous closing price of 0.90.
+However, the company has experienced a 41.13% gain in its stock price over the last five trading sessions.

 Is It Worth Investing in Sidus Space Inc. (NASDAQ: SIDU) Right Now?